tamarin-prover/tamarin-prover/manual/src/011_advanced-features.md

 The flag accepts values from 0 to 3, corresponding to the four simplification levels described above.
 The default is level 2.

 The simplification level is encoded in the dot graph labels.
-For example, a graph labeled with `SL3` indicates that level 3 (full transitive reduction) was used during generation.
+For example, a graph labeled with `SL3` indicates that simplification level 3 was used during generation.